 Hardware

-Apple PowerBook 12" notebook or 15" MacBook Pro
+Apple 15" MacBook Pro

 Sony HVR-Z1 video camera